 Fernie’s abundance of natural snow makes the cross-country skiing excellent!
-There is XC sking at the Fernie Golf Course, Island Lake Lodge and Fernie Alpine Resort.
-Whether you own your own equipment and are just looking for a map, or are looking for information on guided tours and equipment rentals, Fernie.com is your source.
+There is XC sking at the Fernie Golf Course, Island Lake Lodge, Fernie Alpine Resort, Montane Fernie, and the Elk Valley Nordic Centre at Mount Fernie Provincial Park.
+Whether you own your own equipment and are just looking for a map, or are looking for information on guided tours and equipment rentals, Fernie has what your looking for.

-Fernie Nordic Society has more than 20kms of pristine groomed Nordic track at the Fernie Golf Club and Country Club.
-With more than 200 members of all ages and backgrounds, the primary goal of the Fernie Nordic Society is “to provide low cost winter fitness activity to it’s membership through high quality groomed trails and programming”
+The Fernie Nordic Society is transforming cross country skiing in Fernie.
+With more than 200 members of all ages and backgrounds, including 80 kids, the primary goal of the Fernie Nordic Society is “to provide low cost winter fitness activity to it’s membership through high quality groomed trails and programming”.

 Fernie Alpine Resort